stefanache/using-tesseract-ocr-python/readMe.md

  The EAST text detector permit to detect the location(ROIs - Regions Of Interest) of text in an image and then OCR it.

- So EAST improve the OCR.
+ So EAST( Efficient and Accurate Scene Text ) improve the OCR.

+ OpenCV’s EAST detector to automatically detect text in both images and video streams.

  OpenCV’s EAST text detector is a deep learning model, based on a novel architecture and training pattern.